voletiswaroop/covid19.github.io/README.md

 # COVID19 project

-This Reactjs website shows the statistics of coronavirus cases in India.
+This Reactjs project is all about showing the statistics of coronavirus cases in India.

 Visit COVID19 simple and interactive website here: https://voletiswaroop.github.io/covid19